 User interface changes

-The platform administration area will have a new setting for the Cash module, Accounts type, where a user can choose Receivable or Payable.
-When set to Receivable the Cash module the current UI will remain unchanged.
-When set to Payable the Cash module will be optimised for customer rebates, with the labels within the UI being changed from representing money being owed to the client to money owed by the client to customers.
+The platform administration area will have a new setting for the Cash App, Accounts type, where a user can choose Receivable or Payable.
+When set to Receivable the Cash App the current UI will remain unchanged.
+When set to Payable the Cash App will be optimised for customer rebates, with the labels within the UI being changed from representing money being owed to the client to money owed by the client to customers.

 Multi-partner reporting — Performance impact research